csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    * What were the outcomes of each meeting?
    * You must provide meeting minutes.
    * You must have a regular meeting schedule established by the second meeting.

+We'll stay in touch via WeChat and zoom so that... time difference
+What's the purpose of each meeting? : stay on the same page and divide up the work

 #### Q8: What artifacts will you use to self-organize?